robertstef/DistanceVectorRouting/readme.md

 This project is an implementation of a distance vector routing protocol.
 Running the program will execute a simulation of the protocol.
-The simulation can run a total of 26 routers, named A through Z where each router can have a maximum of two neighbouring routers.
-Every two seconds the simulation will print the router table for the local router displaying the distance to each known router in the network and the name of the next hop required to reach the router for that entry of the router table.
+The simulation can run a total of 26 routers, named A through Z, where each router can have a maximum of two neighbouring routers.
+Every two seconds the simulation will print the router table for the local router which displays the distance to each known router in the network and the name of the next hop router for each table entry.

 **<ins>Execution Instructions</ins>**

-To run the program execute the following command:
+To run the program execute the following command from the `bin` directory:

 `router routerName myPort theirPort1 [theirPort2]`